Mapping free resolutions of length three II -- Module formats: Acknowledgements

 \section{Acknowledgements}

 The authors are supported by the grants MAESTRO NCN - UMO-2019/34/A/ST1/00263 - \\ Research in Commutative Algebra and Representation Theory and NAWA POWROTY - PPN/PPO/2018/1/00013/U/00001 - Applications of Lie algebras to Commutative Algebra.
+They also acknowledge support from INDAM-GNSAGA.
 The authors would like to thank Jerzy Weyman and Xianglong Ni for helpful conversations about the content of this paper.